rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

   <img src="images/screen.jpg" alt="Screen" width="60%">
 </p>

-But if you feel you need a close replication of the original VT100, please refer to the work of Lars Brinkhoff (https://github.com/larsbrinkhoff/terminal-simulator).
+But if you feel you need a close replication of the original VT100, please refer to the work of Lars Brinkhoff ([GitHub repository](https://github.com/larsbrinkhoff/terminal-simulator)).

 ## Hardware

-The main reason for my additional software requirements was that I created an adapter board for a Pi Zero (any other Pi should also do).
+The main reason for my additional software requirements was that I created an adapter board for a Pi Zero (any other Pi should also work).
 The board can be used to power the Pi and an 8" TFT display (I use one that only needs 5 VDC) from a 7.5 to 9 V DC or AC plug‑in power supply.
 The board also provides a DIN‑6 connector to connect directly to my MBC2‑Z80 board, an RS‑232 port, and a USB Type‑A connector to interface with standard USB keyboards.

 I used an RS‑232 adapter (bought from Aliexpress) that not only holds the DB9 connector but also an RS3232 chip.
 So I only needed to connect the four pins on the back to my board.

-The cable you see going from the Pi to the board connects D+/D‑ from the USB-A connector to test points on the second USB connector on the Pi Zero (see https://maker-tutorials.com/raspberry-pi-zero-mit-usb-buchse-typ-a-erweitern-anloeten/).
-This was a convinient way to directly connect a USB keyboard to the Pi.
+The cable you see going from the Pi to the board connects D+/D‑ from the USB‑A connector to test points on the second USB connector on the Pi Zero (see [maker‑tutorials.com guide](https://maker-tutorials.com/raspberry-pi-zero-mit-usb-buchse-typ-a-erweitern-anloeten/)).
+This was a convenient way to directly connect a USB keyboard to the Pi.

-I also added a relay to switch the TxD and RxD lines of the Pi Zero, as I discovered, that real null‑modem cables are not easy to find.
+I also added a relay to switch the TxD and RxD lines of the Pi Zero, as I discovered that real null‑modem cables are not easy to find.
 Finally, I added a simple passive buzzer to the board to simulate the 785 Hz bell tone of the VT100 via software PWM.
 The following picture shows the prototype of the board (without buzzer).

 <p align="center">
 <img src="images/board.jpg" alt="Prototype" width="50%">